jgadams97/Idyll/README.md

 IdyllicBASIC is a variant of BASIC that encapsulates memory management.

-This means two things: 1.
-Idyllic scripts can be executed from program memory without loading them into RAM.
-2. Idyllic scripts can store its variables within external memory devices.
+This means that Idyllic scripts can store its variables within external memory devices.
 This includes anything from an external RAM to even a hard disk drive or an SD card.

 Here is IdyllicBASIC being ran on an ATMega328P microcontroller using a 23LC1024 for external RAM.